What is a good pension pot to have by retirement?

 Final Thoughts

 What is a good pension pot to have by retirement?
 Your pension fund should have enough to cover your goals in retirement.
-At the very least, it should provide you with 80% of your annual income each year.
-That’s a big goal if you look at the big picture, which is why starting your pension fund today is the only way to achieve your goals!
+At the very least, it should give you 80% of your annual income yearly.
+That’s a big goal if you look at the big picture, so starting your pension fund today is the only way to achieve your goals!